-According to a study conducted by Janna R, Stein at Pace University in 2007, deaf children have difficulty socializing when they are with a group of hearing peers.
+According to a study by Janna R Stein at Pace University in 2007, deaf children have difficulty socializing with a group of hearing peers.
 In addition, deaf children have lower self-esteem than their hearing peers.

-This study was conducted to examine whether deaf children with cochlear implants differ in perceived acceptance and competence as compared with their peers who have normal hearing.
+This study examined whether deaf children with cochlear implants differ in perceived acceptance and competence compared to their peers with normal hearing.
 Participants in the study included eight deaf children, ages five to six years old.
-Each of the children received a cochlear implant at the New York University Cochlear Implant Center at least one year prior to participation.
+Each of the children received a cochlear implant at the New York University Cochlear Implant Center.
+They received it at least one year before participation.

-Findings of the study also suggest that “children with cochlear implants do not differ from hearing children on any self-perception scales.”
-Children with cochlear implants who perceive themselves in a generally positive manner were found to interact more, have more verbal exchanges, and initiate more new topics when engaged in a social relationship with a hearing peer”.
+Also, the study’s findings suggest that “children with cochlear implants do not differ from hearing children on self-perception scales.”
+Children with cochlear implants who perceive themselves generally interact more positively.
+In addition, they have more verbal exchanges and initiate new topics when engaged in a social relationship with a hearing peer”.

 The deaf community objects to the “forced“ lack of continued exposure to American Sign Language (ASL), and a resulting “cultural genocide” attitude in the Deaf world.
-The Journal of the American Medical Association Medical News (JAMA) in the May, 2012 issue of the archives of Otolaryngology-Head and Neck Surgery reported that the objection to implantation of deaf children is diminishing.
-There is still much opposition today but is the attitude is softening.
+The Journal of the American Medical Association Medical News (JAMA), in the May 2012 issue of the archives of Otolaryngology-Head and Neck Surgery, reported that the objection to implantation of deaf children is diminishing.
+There is still much opposition today, but the attitude is softening.

-As the trend for cochlear implants in children grows, deaf-community advocates have tried to counter the “either or” formulation of voice versus sign language to a “both/and” approach.
-Some schools now are successfully integrating cochlear implants with sign language into their educational programs.
-However, some opponents of sign language education argue that the most successfully implanted children are those who are encouraged to listen and speak rather than overemphasize their ASL skills”.
+As the trend for cochlear implants in children grows, deaf community advocates have tried to counter the “either/or” formulation of voice versus sign language to a “both/and” approach.
+Some schools are successfully integrating cochlear implants with sign language into their educational programs.
+However, some opponents of sign language education argue that the most successfully implanted children are encouraged to listen and speak rather than overemphasize their ASL skills”.

-The American Medical Association (AMA) and the American Academy of Otolaryngology-Head and Neck Surgery now consider the cochlear implant to be a viable, even standard treatment for profound deafness for children.
+The American Medical Association (AMA) and the American Academy of Otolaryngology-Head and Neck Surgery consider the cochlear implant viable, even standard treatment for profound deafness in children.

-The concern after implant of children is the unknown territory of what is the best training routine for the child, whether simply “mainstreaming with other children”, with oral training in the normal population, or is a strict, specialized routine required?
+The concern after the implant in children is the unknown territory of the best training routine for the child.
+Whether simply “mainstreaming with other children” with oral training in the average population or is a strict, specialized routine required.
 The reality is somewhere in between, considering the “developmental age” of the child and whether the child has become proficient in sign language or other means of communication.

-Nancy Bloch, The National Association of the Deaf, said, “The NAD takes no position on adult implantation for this is believed to be an individual choice”.
-The NAD recently released a new position statement on cochlear implants, which can be found on the NAD web site. ”The NAD recognizes the right of parents to make fully informed decisions on behalf of their deaf children with regard to implantation.
+Nancy Bloch, The National Association of the Deaf, said, “The NAD takes no position on adult implantation.
+This is believed to be an individual choice.”
+The NAD recently released a new position statement on cochlear implants, found on the NAD website. ”The NAD recognizes the right of parents to make fully informed decisions on behalf of their deaf children about implantation.

-Implants are seen as the panacea for deafness, which only serves to perpetuate devaluative societal attitudes towards deafness and deaf people.
-Simply put, while the device provides the ability to receive auditory signals, the ability to make sense of and use these signals for meaningful dialogue varies greatly from person to person”.
+Implants are seen as the panacea for deafness, which only perpetuates the devaluation of societal attitudes towards deafness and deaf people.
+Simply put, while the device provides the ability to receive auditory signals, the ability to make sense of and use these signals for meaningful dialogue varies significantly from person to person”.

 Donna Sorkin’s Rebuttal: Donna Sorkin, Fmr.
 Executive Director, The Alexander Graham Bell Association for the Deaf And Hard Of Hearing: